TJkrusinski/editor/README.md

 The short of it is that the way puppeteer communicates with the chromium process it launches, no.

+Puppeteer uses the Chrome Developer Protocol to communicate with the chromium instance is creates.
+It calls the [Page.captureScreenshot](https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-captureScreenshot) when a screenshot is taken of a page.
+There are no options in that function to set any options about the colorspace the page is running in.

+Likewise, when launching the browser instance, there seem to be no options related to the color mode of the browser.

 ## Running

 `$ deno run dev` - Runs the vite server